HAL-xyz/hal-bot-generator/README.md

 And that's it! 🥳

 ### Test mode
-You don't want to create a trigger on your database to test this script, do you?
-So, use `ENV=test` parameter in the `.env` file and just print a log. 🥸
+You don't want to create triggers on the production database to test this script, do you?
+So, use `ENV=test` parameter in the `.env` file to just print a log. 🥸

-## How to run the bot generator
+## How to run the HAL bot generator

 Follow the script! 🧞‍♀️